jimpa/Maven-version-bumper/README.md

 It also has a simple integration towards version control so that you can automate the committing of pom.xml-files and tagging of the modules at the same time.

-Besides this the tools tries to makes as few dependencies of its own on its environment.
+Besides this, the tools tries to makes as few dependencies of its own on its environment.
 If you need integration with an Issue Management System, you have to do it outside this tool.
-Connection to you build server?
+Connection to your build server?
 Same thing.

 Do a few things, and do them well.